Numbers at a glance

 Trading operations

-Income from trading operations, which is mainly composed of income from foreign exchange and precious metals, amounted to CHF 10.9 million and is thus similar to 2022.
+Income from trading operations, which is mainly composed of income from foreign exchange and precious metals, progresses of CHF 0.9 million to CHF 11.7 million (+7.8%).

 Other ordinary results